Indian Spiced Lentils

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Lentils are a great low-glycemic legume, and this recipe for Indian Spiced Lentils is suitable for any phase of the original South Beach Diet.
-Lentils are somewhat high in carbs for a low-carb diet, but if you check the nutritional information you might be surprised.
+Lentils are a great low-glycemic legume, and this recipe for Curried Lentils is suitable for any phase of the original South Beach Diet.
+Lentils are somewhat high in carbs for a low-carb diet, but if you check the nutritional information you might be surprised to find this recipe only has ten net carbs per serving.

 Find More Recipes Like This One: